Hi guys!

 Start searing the pork belly in a dutch oven or thick bottom pot with some oil.
 We’re going to tap out all the oil later, so no worries how much fat this recipe contains! lol

-The oil only will help the pork to lose their own fat and melt down to the pot.
+The oil only will help the pork to lose its own fat and meltdown to the pot.

 While the pork is searing (it takes a few minutes), it’s the perfect time to prepare your fragrance veggies & mix up sauces!

-Cut up a bulb of garlic into half, slice some ginger and wash & cut leek into large size chunks.
+Cut up a bulb of garlic in half, slice some ginger and wash & cut leek into large size chunks.

 Then combine water, soy sauce (No light soy sauce here!
-We want nice and dark color at the end!), sake, mirin and honey then mix well until honey has dissolved all the way to the liquid.
+We want nice and dark color at the end!), sake, mirin, and honey then mix well until the honey has dissolved all the way to the liquid.

-Now, tap out all the excess oil and fat from the pot with paper towel.
+Now, tap out all the excess oil and fat from the pot with a paper towel.

-Make sure to use a tongs, not with your hand!
+Make sure to use tongs, not with your hand!
 Safety first!!

 When the bottom of the pot is dry, now add all the garlic, ginger, leek and pour the sauce mixture.

-Stir around so the pork belly will braised and soak up the the sauce evenly.
+Stir around so the pork belly will be braised and soak up the sauce evenly.

 Bring it to boil over high heat and let it keep hard boil for 20 minutes.
 Then reduce heat to medium and simmer for 30 minutes.

-Move the pork around here and there so it will have even beautiful grown color.
+Move the pork around here and there so it will have an even beautiful brown color.

-Meanwhile, cook your rice, boil egg and cut green onion for garnish.
+Meanwhile, cook your rice, boiled egg, and cut green onion for garnish.

 When the pork is done, you will see a beautiful thick sauce simmering and the pork is tender.

-Remove the pork from the pot and let it cool slightly before slice.
+Remove the pork from the pot and let it cool slightly before the slice.

 Place warm cooked rice in a bento box and pour 3 to 4 Tablespoons of the sauce from the pot on top of the rice.